 - Shatterproof polycarbonate lenses – eliminate distortion

-- Some pairs come with multiple lenses – great for mixing it up or for different activities (be sure to check the description as some only come with one option)
+- Some pairs come with multiple lenses – great for mixing it up or for different activities (be sure to check the description as some only come with one option).
+You can also purchase different lenses to change out for different outdoor activities.

 - Polarized and Nonpolarized – The Wisp offers both options depending on which you choose